Lake Easton State Park

 - An annual Discover Pass and a daily launch permit; or

 - A one-day Discover Pass and a daily launch permit.
-A daily watercraft launching permit for $7 and a trailer dumping permit for $5 is available at the park.
+A daily watercraft launching permit for $7.
 Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.

 Latitude: 47º 14' 58.56" N (47.2496)

 The park has 90 standard campsites, 45 full-hookup sites, two hiker / biker sites, one dump station, four restrooms (three ADA), and four showers (two ADA).
 All sites are in a wooded setting.
 Most tent sites are near the Yakima River, and most RV spaces are near Lake Easton.
 Tents must be placed within the designated tent pad.
 The park can accommodate RV units up to 60 feet in select sites.
 Some sites will accommodate tip-outs.

 Lake Easton's campgrounds are set on the north side of the park close to Interstate 90.
 As such, they are subject to highway noise.
 Earplugs are recommended for light sleepers.